judyohjo/C-exercises/README.md

-These are exercises I practiced for C language.
+These are exercises I practiced for C/C++ language.

 # Contents
 - C language exercises 1 ~ 5 -> Basic exercises